 Staff are always consulted about different aspects of the school and before new initiatives are introduced.
-Staff were asked to provide open responses about the most valued aspects of their School.
-The most frequently nominated aspects were: strong sense of community within the relationships with families and the Parish; PL opportunities for all staff - new K-2 English and Maths Syllabuses consolidation in teaching practice in Mathematics (EPMC), Science, History and Geography; implementation of the new K-2 RE Syllabus; continuing development of behaviour management strategies and playground changes; pastoral care of staff dealing with family issues; focus on wellbeing, for example the wellbeing week each term; emphasis on respect for everyone at School: teachers, students, parents; leadership opportunities for students: peer support, buddy program, leadership camp; Italian and Music taught across the school, K-6; the work and support of the librarian, learning support team and amazing administration staff.
+Staff were asked to provide open responses about the most valued aspects of their school.
+The most frequently nominated aspects were: strong sense of community within the relationships with families and the Parish; PL opportunities for all staff - new 3-6 English and Maths Syllabuses consolidation in teaching practice in Mathematics, Science, History and Geography; implementation of the new 3-6 RE Syllabus; continuing development of behaviour management strategies and playground changes; pastoral care of staff dealing with family issues; focus on wellbeing, for example the wellbeing week each term; emphasis on respect for everyone at school: teachers, students, parents; leadership opportunities for students: peer support, buddy program, leadership camp; Italian and Music taught across the school, K-6; the work and support of the librarian, learning support team and amazing administration staff.

 Staff were kept up to date with all communication involving the CSBB Strategy and were very appreciative of the information passed on.
-Staff actively participated in staff meeting and fortnightly PLCs, PBL/Wellbeing Meetings and are encouraged to voice their opinion.
-They also participated in the 'Tell Them Form Me' survey.
+Staff actively participated in weekly staff meeting, PBL/Wellbeing Meetings and are encouraged to voice their opinion.

-After listening to staff suggestions, zoom business meetings and Term 4 Parent Teacher Interviews continued in 2022.
+After listening to staff feedback, Zoom business meetings and Term 4 Parent Teacher Interviews continued in 2023.